 The information obtained is used to determine which mills and growers are prioritised for assessments, so that we can better understand their practices and provide ways to strengthen policies, systems and practices against our RSG.
-Explaining the new form to all our suppliers, as well as the collation and verification of the data, has been time-consuming, but it is a necessary first step to reach our ultimate goal of having our entire supply chain compliant with our RSG.
+This is a necessary first step to reach our ultimate goal of having our entire supply chain RSG compliant.

-Together with The Forest Trust (TFT), we have made major progress in engaging with leading suppliers – notably Sime Darby, Wilmar, Cargill and a collaboration between Golden Agri Resources (GAR) in Indonesia and Oleo-Fats (Philippines) – that have established traceable supply chains that are also assessed against the Responsible Sourcing Guideline.
+Although there are many challenges, we remain determined to collaborate with others to make progress towards our goals.
+Together with TFT, we have made major progress in engaging with leading suppliers – notably Sime Darby, Wilmar International, Cargill and a collaboration between Golden Agri-Resources in Indonesia and Oleofats in the Philippines – that have established traceable supply chains that are also assessed against the RSG.
 For example, Florin AG, based in Switzerland, has established its own Palm Oil Sourcing Policy that aligns with our own – all the oil it purchases is traceable, RSPO certified and deforestation-free.

-As a first step, Nestlé will fund Rurality, a key initiative started by TFT that aims to engage with smallholders, identify scaleable improvement opportunities and build a train-the-trainer model that facilitates the sharing of best practice.
-As Rurality develops, we will align it with our Rural Development Framework and in 2015, our activities will focus on five countries of origin.
+As a first step towards supporting smallholders, Nestlé is funding Rurality, a key initiative started by TFT.
+Rurality aims to engage with smallholders, identify scaleable improvement opportunities and build a train-the-trainer model that facilitates the sharing of best practice.
+As Rurality develops, we will align it with our Rural Development Framework, and TFT is currently identifying five countries to work with.